 - Many customizable aspects

 - OpenAFS is optional on machines within the domain.
 However, OpenAFS for Windows is not supported by IS&T

 - DFS Roaming profile that is maintained and accessible

 - Extensions to standard Windows Group Policy settings unique to MIT

 - Central logging of system, application, and security events to a secure central log server, allowing for troubleshooting and backtracking in case of total system failure

 If you are running your own DLC-owned and operated Windows server:

-IS&T supports DLCs joining the centrally maintained win.mit.edu Windows Domain.
-We also provide infrastructure accommodations in deploying independent Windows Domains on MITnet, and associated, limited support for these accommodations.
+IS&T supports DLCs joining the centrally maintained win.mit.edu domain.
+We also provide infrastructure accommodations in deploying independent Windows domains on MITnet, and associated, limited support for these accommodations.